rti/nixwrap/README.md

            the current working directory as a write mount and cd into it before running the program.
 With this option, wrap will not share the directory and leave the current directory untouched.
+  -f       Force share current working directory.
+By default wrap will share
+           the current working directory as a write mount and cd into it only if the directory does not match any of the following patterns:
+           ^/$, ^/home$, ^\${HOME}$, ^/boot, ^/etc, ^/proc, ^/run, ^/sys, ^/var This option will bypass the check and share the directory regardless.
   -m       Manual unsharing.
 By default wrap unshares ipc, net, pid, and uts
            and tries to unshare (continue on failues) user and cgroup namespaces.
 With this option, wrap does not automatically unshare